 Supplemental tests enhance the success of your recruitment process by providing you with more in-depth information about candidates’ abilities in a specific area, such as their written communications skills.
 They also assess a variety of personal traits consistent with success on the job, such as a candidate’s ability to deal with people.

 Every organization is a product of its leadership, and when speaking of law enforcement agencies, the quality of your leadership affects not only your agency, but the community you serve.
-IPMA-HR’s promotional police tests and Public Safety Assessment Center System (PSACS) provide law enforcement agencies with the essential information needed to help ensure only the most highly-qualified candidates with the greatest leadership potential are promoted.
+IPMA-HR’s promotional police tests provide law enforcement agencies with the essential information needed to help ensure only the most highly-qualified candidates with the greatest leadership potential are promoted.

-The PDET 200 series was designed to assess whether candidates have the competencies to perform successfully at the rank of detective in a law enforcement agency.
-PDET 201 and 202 each contain three subtests, which are listed below along with examples of some of the competencies they assess.
+NEW - Police Detective (PDET) 300 Series - The PDET 300 series was designed to assess whether candidates have the competencies to perform successfully at the rank of detective in a law enforcement agency.

 You need a promotional test for an upper-rank.
 You look through our stock promotional tests, and find one that would work if only this was different or that were added.
 Or maybe you’re testing for a rank we don’t have a stock test for at all.
 When that happens, turn to our Customized Test Service.

-Assess entry-level candidates’ levels of maturity and motivation, and their decision-making, communication and interpersonal skills in a face-to-face setting with the new Police Structured Interview System (POSIS).
-POSIS is available in two versions: Form A and Form B. Each version includes seven oral interview questions for candidates to respond to and four of those questions are unique to each version.
+Assess entry-level candidates’ levels of maturity and motivation, and their decision-making, communication and interpersonal skills in a face-to-face setting with the Police Officer Structured Interview System (POSIS).
+POSIS is available in two versions: Form A and Form B. Both forms assess the same KSAPs and contain seven oral interview questions, four of which are unique to the version.

 Get the critical information your managers, HR directors, and city council members need to select your next chief of police with Chief Selection Advantage (CSA).
 Our community-focused selection process begins with a comprehensive analysis of what stakeholders are looking for, followed by a robust assessment process to match the candidate with the community.
 A research-based assessment tool, CSA will help you to provide the leadership necessary to make your community a safer and better place to live.
 Developed in partnership with CPSM and ICMA.